Dick Murdoch: Early career (1965–1981)

 Murdoch started wrestling in 1965 as "Ron Carson", working in a tag team with Don Carson.
 He soon started wrestling under his real name and for territories within the National Wrestling Alliance.
 In 1968, he formed a championship winning tag team that would continue throughout the early 1970s with Dusty Rhodes called The Texas Outlaws, and during that time he adopted his Dick Murdoch name.
 One of his moves was the brainbuster, which he was taught by Killer Karl Kox.
-In November 1978, the Outlaws held the NWA Central States Tag Team Championship, as well as the NWA Florida Tag Team Championship for Florida Championship Wrestling in late 1980.
+In November 1978, the Outlaws held the NWA Central States Tag Team Championship, as well as the NWA Florida Tag Team Championship for Championship Wrestling from Florida in late 1980.
 Also in 1980, Murdoch partially wrestled for All Japan Pro-Wrestling (where he had debuted in 1973), holding the NWA United National Championship from February 23 to March 5, when Jumbo Tsuruta captured the title.